neo3072/DS-AI-ML-Resources/Data Science Software, Libraries, and Packages.md

 - [Python(x,y)](http://python-xy.github.io/) - A free scientific and engineering development software for numerical computations, data analysis and data visualization based on Python programming language, Qt graphical user interfaces and Spyder interactive scientific development environment
 - Python
     + [IPython Documentation](http://ipython.readthedocs.io/en/stable/) - Comprehensive environment for interactive and exploratory computing
-    + [Jupyter notebook](http://jupyter-notebook.readthedocs.io/en/latest/) - A web application that allows you to create and share documents that contain live code, equations, visualizations and explanatory text
     + [Matplotlib](http://matplotlib.org/) - A python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms
     + [Natural Language Toolkit](http://www.nltk.org/) - A leading platform for building Python programs to work with human language data
     + [Numpy](https://docs.scipy.org/doc/) - The fundamental package for scientific computing with Python